importsteel/steel/docs/fields/custom-fields.rst

 ``WrappedField`` expands on the existing ``Field`` base class to specify two distinct data types.
 ``T`` works like any other field, specifying the data type that consumers of this field will interact with.
 The extra ``D`` refers to the type of the wrapped field.
-The actual interaction with the data buffer will be handled by a field supplied as an ``inner_field`` class attribute.
+The actual interaction with the data buffer will be handled by a field supplied as an ``wrapped_field`` class attribute.

 In the timestamp example, ``T`` would be ``datetime``, while ``D`` would be ``int``.
 This handles the necessary type hinting, and an ``Integer`` field would handle the interactions in code.
 All